kradalby/kradalby.no/content/Blog/altibox-6rd-debian.md

     ipv6calc --action 6rd_local_prefix --6rd_prefix $PREFIX/$PREFIX_LENGTH --6rd_relay_prefix $RELAY_PREFIX/$RELAY_PREFIX_LENGTH $PUBLIC

-When you run this in the terminal of the linux host you will get three lines of output, ignore the first two and keep the actual IPv6 prefix.
+When you run this in the terminal of the Linux host you will get three lines of output, ignore the first two and keep the actual IPv6 prefix.
 It should look something like this 2a01:79d:aaaa:bbbb::/62

 ## Create the tunnel

-Next we will actually setup and test the tunnel.
-My preferred way of doing this is to add every command to a script so i can run them all at once and to make it easier to re-run them.
+Next we will configure and test the tunnel.
+My preferred way of doing this is to add every command to a script so I can run them all at once and to make it easier to re-run them.

-In my script there is two sections, the variables and the ip commands we use to setup the tunnel.
+In my script there is two sections, the variables, and the IP commands we use to setup the tunnel.

 Here is the variable part, with the IPv6 prefix we calculated earlier: